dyninst/dyninst/.github/README.md

 ### Build options ([workflows/build-opts](workflows/build-opts.yaml))

-*Builds Dyninst with different values for each of its CMake options.*
+*Builds Dyninst with different values for each of its CMake options*

 Ensures that Dyninst builds on all supported platforms and compilers in non-standard configurations (e.g., disabling OpenMP), with different linkers, and different C++ standard libraries. `DYNINST_WARNINGS_AS_ERRORS` is enabled by default.
 The linkers used for `DYNINST_LINKER` are bfd, gold, mold, and lld.